 If you recently bought an Apple Watch for a senior family member, you should show them how to track the six-minute walk score and have them regularly review it with their physicians.

 According to Cardiology Advisor,

 “In a systematic review of the use of the 6 MWT in heart failure trials, a 6 MWD <300 m does predict poorer outcome in stable heart failure patients.

 Severe impairment in 6 MWT scores is also seen in (Pulmonary arterial hypertension patients) PAH.
 There is an inverse relationship between WHO/NYHA clinical status and 6 MWD in PAH.

 Six MWT <300 m is an adverse prognostic indicator in PAH.
 Conversely, 6 MWD >400 m is a favorable prognostic indicator.”

 Apple expands on Mobility Metrics by including Walking Readiness Score with iOS 15+

 Apple has expanded the mobility metrics with iOS 15+.
 Users can now check out their walking readiness score.

-According to Apple, more than 37 million people each year require medical attention due to a fall, which can often be a tipping point for more serious conditions and a loss of independence.
+According to Apple, more than 37 million people each year require medical attention due to a fall, which can often be a tipping point for more severe conditions and a loss of independence.

 In addition to the 6MWT test, Apple has developed a more accessible way to track your overall functional movement strength by evaluating “Walking Readiness Scores.”